Scolding Customers Is Never a Good Strategy

-Quick story: Due to an unforeseen turn of events, we found ourselves having to find new office space fast.
+Quick story: A few years ago, due to an unforeseen turn of events, we found ourselves having to find new office space fast.
 We had a month to research, investigate, sign leases, arrange for movers, then internet and telephone service in our new location.
 Yikes!

 We Had A Choice

-We contacted two other providers.
+We contacted two local cloud PBX providers.
 One was cheerful, helpful and promised to do everything in their power to make the transition as easy as possible.
-The other, a company took quite a different approach.
-In truth, they probably offered a better overall solution, but the salesperson seemed far more intent on making sure I understood her policies and rules than she was in solving our dilemma.
-In the end, we had to make the decision pretty quick, and I went with my gut – not them.
+The other company took quite a different approach.
+The salesperson seemed far more intent on making sure I understood her policies and rules than she was in solving our dilemma.
+In the end, we had to make the decision pretty quick.
+In truth, they probably offered a better overall solution, but I went with my gut – not them.

 There Is Never A Payoff To Scolding Customers